 If you choose the second option, you will have a steep climb along the pipe of an electrical plant.
 Choosing the second option, you will have a slightly longer, but much easier way up.

-What is special about the Norway Waterfalls Valley?
+What is Special about the Norway Waterfalls Valley?

 The waterfalls valley is a beautiful place with 4 big and lots of small waterfalls.
 This place is great for hiking and then staying on the top of the mountains with a tent.
 The climb is rather difficult, but you will get amazing views in the end.
-Average time you need to climb up the hill is 2 hours, but you don’t want to hurry, just enjoy the Norway waterfalls’ views and take the most amazing pictures.
+The average time you need to climb up the hill is 2 hours, but you don’t want to hurry, just enjoy the Norway waterfalls’ views and take the most amazing pictures.

-Good thing about the Husedalen Valley is that it is less known and not very touristy.
+The good thing about the Husedalen Valley is that it is less known and not very touristy.
 One of the reasons is the difficulty is not suitable for anyone, just Norwegians, who have spent their lives in the mountains and can easily run to the top of the Waterfalls valley.

-Not all waterfalls are visible at once, you should climb up and discover more and more ‘stages’ with the beautiful views.
+Not all waterfalls are visible at once, you should climb up and discover more and more ‘stages’ with beautiful views.

 Hopefully, now you want to visit the Husedalen, or the so-called Waterfalls valley to see the beautiful views of Norwegian waterfalls from the 1600 meter height.